Attributing the Image with Right Keywords

 • Chinese – Chinese

-– It is also very important to indicate the degree of kinship between people in the image, if applicable:
+– It is also very important to indicate the degree of relationship between people in the image, if applicable:

 • family – family